 Overall, motivations of voters and policy makers in raising minimum wage policies tend to go beyond reducing poverty.
-The popular support for minimum wages is in part fueled by a desire to raise earnings of low and moderate income families more broadly, and by concerns of fairness that seek to limit the extent of wage inequality Green and Harrison (2010), or employers' exercise of market power (Fehr and Fischbacher 2004; Kahneman et al. 1986).
+For example, using data from the 2016 YouGov Common Content Pre-Election Survey of voters (N=1,000), I find that voters' preferred level of federal minimum wage barely changes (from 10.45 to 10.18) if there were also to be sufficient tax credits to eliminate poverty among working families.
+(See Online Appendix Figure B.4.)
+This is consistent with the observation that the popular support for minimum wages is in part fueled by a desire to raise earnings of low and moderate income families more broadly, and by concerns of fairness that seek to limit the extent of wage inequality (Green and Harrison, 2010), or employers' exercise of market power (Fehr and Fischbacher 2004; Kahneman et al. 1986).
 The findings from this paper suggest that attaining these goals is also consistent with at least a moderate increase in family incomes, and a reduced reliance on public assistance for those at the bottom of the income distribution.